An obviously upset Sam writes in:

 Look at the areas where you don’t do well and strive to improve them.

 Here’s a good exercise: imagine where you’d be if you suddenly lost your job.
 Would you be able to pay your bills for the next few months?
 If not, then you’ve identified a weakness, one you can solve by saving some money each week.

 Here’s another one: imagine someone might offer you a great job in two weeks.
 Would you be presentable enough for them to take interest in you?
 What skills would you be able to say that you had?
 Would you have a great resume on hand to give them?
 If you answered poorly to any of these questions, then you have a personal weakness, one you can work on.
 Make that resume.
 Keep yourself presentable and sociable.
 Make a good resume and keep copies with you wherever you go.

-The truth of the matter is that bad karma happens to all of us sometimes, but the truly devastating effects of that bad karma are often directly connected to our own choices.
+The truly devastating effects of that bad karma are often directly connected to our own choices.
 If we’re flying high and don’t prepare for the inevitable fall, things will hurt when we fall from that pedestal.
 If we’ve already fallen and aren’t preparing ourselves to rise again, we’ll stay down for the long count.

 No one does this perfectly because no one is perfect.
 One thing we can all do, though, is strive to improve ourselves and our situation no matter what that situation currently happens to be.

 Don’t spend a second worrying about what or how someone else is doing.
 You can’t control that.
 What you can control (at least to some extent) is your own situation.
 Take charge of every element that you can and walk forward with it.